Skip to content

 A complete eye exam is a thorough evaluation of your vision and eye health conducted by a licensed optometrist or ophthalmologist.
 Unlike a quick vision screening at a school or workplace, this type of exam uses advanced tools and techniques to check every aspect of your eyes’ function and internal structure.

-• Visual Acuity Testing: This is the part most people recognize—reading from a vision sight chart to determine how clearly you can see at different distances.
+• Visual Acuity Testing: Reading from an eye chart to measure how clearly you see at different distances.

 • Refraction Assessment: Determines if you need glasses or contact lenses, and what your exact prescription should be.